josef-programming/Triagle_of_Pascal_Java/README.md

 What i've learned here?

 Variables:
-There a various Datatypes to store values:
+There a various datatypes to store values:
 - byte for 8 bit integers
 - short for 16 bit integers
 - int for 32 bit integers